rorong/slate/source/index.html.md

 }
 ```

-This endpoint update the specific details of the requested parent version.

 ## Delete Specific Parent Version
+This endpoint is used for deleting the requested parent version.

 ### HTTP Request
 > JSON request format: